OnitiFR/mulch/README.md

 Mulch will automatically generate a HTTPS certificate, and HTTP requests will be redirected to HTTPS (this is the default anyway).
 Requests to `www.test1.example.com` will be redirected to `test1.example.com` (including HTTPS requests).
 All you have to do is point Mulch server in your DNS zone.

+#### Scripts

+Shell scripts are used at various stages of VM's lifecycle, let's have a look at the *prepare* step.

 ```toml
 # If all prepare scripts share the same base URL, you can use prepare_prefix_url.